MSPCode/picklist-manager/README.md

    </a>
 2. **Add the Picklist Manager tab to your Salesforce application.**
 3. **Provide necessary access at the profile level for the Picklist Manager.**
-4. **Grant access to the Picklist Updater object and field for necessary profiles.** (_this object stores requests made in Picklist Manager_)
+4. **Grant access to the Picklist Updater object and fields for necessary profiles.** (_this object stores requests made in Picklist Manager_)
 5. **Setup connected applications**:
    - **Create a connected app, Auth Provider, and Named Credential** as described below. (_Use 'PicklistUpdater' as the name for Named Credentials.
 If using a different name, add a new name in PicklistFieldUPdater.cls and MetadataService.cls._)